SomeStein/Pyramid/README.md

-This is a simple Coding Project about a combinatorics game.
+This is a simple Coding Project about a combinatorics game sometimes called lonpos.
 I saw the challenge to code a solver in my free time. <3

 usage:
 clone or fork repo <br>